hbckleikamp/NovoBridge/README.md

 # NovoBridge

 This is the repository for the NovoBridge pipeline, as described in:<br>
-Hugo B. C. Kleikamp, Mario Pronk, Claudia Tugui, Leonor Guedes da Silva, Ben Abbas, Yue Mei Lin, Mark C.M. van Loosdrecht and Martin Pabst* Quantitative profiling of microbial communities by de novo metaproteomics, BioRxiv (2020) (updated as soon as accepted)
+Hugo B. C. Kleikamp, Mario Pronk, Claudia Tugui, Leonor Guedes da Silva, Ben Abbas, Yue Mei Lin, Mark C.M. van Loosdrecht and Martin Pabst* Quantitative profiling of microbial communities by de novo metaproteomics, BioRxiv (2020) (accepted in CELL SYSTEMS)

-Available from:<br>
+The pipeline was established and tested with shotgun (meta)proteomics data obtained from Q Exactive Orbitrap Mass Spectrometers, using either PEAKS or DeepNovo generated de novo sequence lists.
+The generation of accurate de novo peptide sequence lists depends on high quality peptide sequencing spectra.

+The preprint is available from:<br>
 https://www.biorxiv.org/content/10.1101/2020.08.16.252924v1

 <br>